Remember it’s Spring forward to Daylight Saving Time

-Most of the United States will change to Daylight Saving Time on Sunday March 8, 2020.
+Most of the United States will change to Daylight Saving Time on Sunday March 12, 2023.
+Every year it happens on the second Sunday in March.

-So you will either be going to bed an hour later than usual, or awakening an hour earlier.
+So you will either go to bed an hour later than usual, or wake upan hour earlier (if you want to arrive at church on time.)

 Either way, your body will tell the difference until your sleep cycle adjusts; I know mine always does.
 WebMD offers these tips to make the change easier.